Discover Your Vision for the World

 Do you have a love for art and the history behind it?
 Want to learn about ways to use your creativity and create your own masterpieces?
 Do you want to help others through the power of art?
 The Marian University Department of Visual Arts has many interesting and exciting areas of study, many of which may be right for you.

-The Power of the Visual Arts
+The Visual Arts Impacting Social Change

 Students receive instruction and direction from fully qualified, full-time faculty and area specialists in classes that are kept small to ensure personal contact.
 Students benefit from the department’s close relationship with the Indianapolis Museum of Art, the Eiteljorg Museum, the Indianapolis Arts Center, and numerous businesses that provide students with valuable internship experiences.